English

 Risk Factors of Breast Cancer

 Many of the risk factors are still unknown.
-A single risk factor cannot be pointed as a cause of breast cancer, as it’s multifactorial.
+A single risk factor cannot be pointed out as a cause of breast cancer, as it’s multifactorial.
 A few are modifiable, and a few are not.

 Tips for Early Detection

-• Visit the Oncology hospital in Mangalore immediately if there is a suspicious lump (especially elderly women)
+• Visit the Oncology hospital in Mangalore immediately if there is a suspicious lump (especially in elderly women)

 • Regular self-examination of the breast (at least once a month)

-• Bilateral mammogram from age the of 40 years (once in 2 years up to 50 years of age, and once a year screening for all women above 50 years)
+• Bilateral mammogram from the age of 40 years (once in 2 years up to 50 years of age, and once a year screening for all women above 50 years)

 Tips for Breast Cancer Prevention

-3. For new mothers, it is advisable to breastfeed their child at least for one year
+3. For new mothers, it is advisable to breastfeed their child for at least one year

 4. Don’t smoke or drink alcohol in excess